xuanphong/DNN696/README.md

  •	This is a big milestone for this project.
 Because TensorFlow is the main step entitle the project.
 #
 # II: METHODOLOGIES:
+LAMDA-MU-SIGMA method is used to applied for the Regression.
+General Additive Models is a frame work for this regression.
+DEEP NEURAL NETWORK method is a second methods using to compare.
+The black-end for running DEEP NEURAL NETWROK is Tensorflow Deep Learning.
+#
+# III: EXPLORE THE DATA AND CREATE THE MODELS: